Edit FTP Call Unit

 1. You can add multiple Categories for Extended Error Handling.

-3. Please note that you can add another key after successfully creating the first one.
-If any placeholder is present and it is empty, you cannot add an additional key unless you fill in the values in the placeholder.
+2. Please note that you can add another key after successfully creating the first one.
+An empty placeholder will always be present.
+You cannot add an additional key unless you fill in the placeholder values.

 Output Section

 The Output section displays the unit's final output message.
 The Output Message of the system call unit is the data generated after the unit completes execution.
 This final output of the unit is then passed to the next unit in the flow.
-The Output section provides the message in XML and JSON format on different.
+The Output section provides the message in XML and JSON formats.
 You can switch between the tabs by clicking on them:

 1. Message Tab